Dundas, Ontario: History and politics to 1974

 In 1846, this "manufacturing village" had a population of just over 1,700.
-The Desjardins Canal had been completed and connected the community with Lake Ontario allowing for convenient shipping of goods.
-A great deal of cut stone was obtained from the "mountain" and much of it was shipped to Toronto.
+The Desjardins Canal had been completed and connected the community with Lake Ontario, allowing for convenient shipping of goods.
+A great deal of cut stone was obtained from the "mountain," and much of it was shipped to Toronto.
 There were six chapels or churches, a fire company and a post office.
-Industry included two grist mills, a furniture factory, a cloth factory and two foundries (for making steam engines).
+Industry included two grist mills, a furniture factory, a textile mill, and two foundries (for making steam engines).
 Tradesmen of various types also worked here.
 Four schools, six taverns, three breweries and a bank agency were operating.